aces/Loris/modules/publication/README.md

 The publication module is intended to view and manage research project proposals.
-Users who are proposing a project are able to specify which specific variables of interest they are interested in studying.
+Users who are proposing a project are able to specify which specific variables of interest that are relevant to their research.
 However, gathering and releasing this data remains within the scope of the DQT and Data Release modules respectively.
-Realizing and implementing the proposals are also outside the scope, this module is intended solely for tracking the status and metadata of the proposals, as well as storing the resulting publication media.
+Realizing and implementing the proposals are also outside the scope; this module is intended solely for tracking the status and metadata of the proposals, as well as storing the resulting publication media.